 Introduction

-Currently the Strategic Energy Management (SEM) Program has two types of participants: (1) new cohort made up of new participants, and (2) the practitioners cohort for customers that continue to participate after their first year.
+Currently the Strategic Energy Management (SEM) Program has two types of participants: (1) new cohort made up of new participants, and (2) the alumni cohort for customers that continue to participate after their first year.
 Navigant’s focus in CY2020 will be on new cohorts as that detail becomes available for evaluation.

 Notable program changes made from CY2019 to CY2020 include:

-Evaluation of new participants in the program as opposed to the practitioner group that was reviewed in CY2019.
+Evaluation of new participants in the program as opposed to the alumni group that was reviewed in CY2019.
+Possible evaluation of alumni participants based on specific discussions with ComEd and the gas utilities.

-As sites transition into the practitioner cohort, the evaluation activities will change to meet the needs of the client and implementer without overburdening the site.
+As sites transition into the alumni cohort, the evaluation activities will change to meet the needs of the client and implementer without overburdening the site.
 Navigant will not complete onsite surveys with sites that have already been surveyed in the past or complete simpler surveys to not overburden participants.
 Impact evaluation may be reduced as well for sites that have already received impact evaluations in the past.

 The evaluation of this program over the coming two years will include a variety of data collection and analysis activities, including those indicated in the following table.